apache/pekko-http/docs/src/main/paradox/common/http-model.md

 ### Limiting message entity length

-All message entities that Akka HTTP reads from the network automatically get a length verification check attached to them.
+All message entities that Apache Pekko HTTP reads from the network automatically get a length verification check attached to them.
 This check makes sure that the total entity size is less than or equal to the configured `max-content-length` <a id="^1" href="#1">[1]</a>, which is an important defense against certain Denial-of-Service attacks.
 However, a single global limit for all requests (or responses) is often too inflexible for applications that need to